-Office: CMU 333
+Office: CMU 340F

 From 2005 to 2013 she brought the print-journalism program at Everett Community College into the digital-first world, and was recognized for her teaching, winning the George Shuh Award for Outstanding Faculty in 2007 and Faculty of the Year, Associated Students Award in 2013.

-Otanez began her journalism career at The Salt Lake Tribune while an undergraduate at the University of Utah.
+She began her journalism career at The Salt Lake Tribune while an undergraduate at the University of Utah.